 This 2020 US human study investigated autism improvements with sulforaphane:

-In our previous placebo-controlled, double-blinded, randomized clinical trial, daily administration of SF for 4-18 weeks substantially improved the behavioral abnormalities of the majority of 26 young males with moderate to severe ASD without significant toxicity.
-The multi-functional phytochemical sulforaphane affects many of the biochemical abnormalities associated with ASD.
+In our previous placebo-controlled, double-blinded, randomized clinical trial, daily administration of SF for 4-18 weeks substantially improved behavioral abnormalities of the majority of 26 young males with moderate to severe ASD without significant toxicity.
+The multi-functional phytochemical sulforaphane affects many biochemical abnormalities associated with ASD.

 We investigated potential molecular markers from three ASD-associated physiological pathways that can be affected by sulforaphane:

 in peripheral blood mononuclear cells (PBMCs) from healthy donors and patients with ASD.

 Three representative Nrf2 [nuclear factor erythroid 2-related factor 2]-dependent enzymes:

 - AKR1C1 [aldo-keto reductase family 1 member C1];

 were significantly induced by 6 h of 2 μM or 5 μM SF ex vivo treatments in PBMCs from healthy donors.
 This time point was chosen based on our earlier observations of kinetics of upregulation of Nrf2-dependent genes by SF, and was expected to capture increased mRNA production of both very fast (HO-1) and relatively slow (NQO1) responders.